 - 2.3.1 To be able to access study materials and learning events via the digital services provided by The Open University, you will need to sign into your student account: this will enable you to engage with your studies.
 In most cases, the ability to sign into your student account and use our digital services will be fully accessible.
 However, in a small number of geographical locations (please see The Open University guidance "Signing in from outside of the UK"), access may be restricted or not be permissible without use of a VPN (Virtual Private Network). - 2.3.2 If you are planning to study with us from outside the UK and Ireland, please see "Signing in from outside of the UK" for information about current restrictions.
-These restrictions may impact upon your continued registration with The Open University, in line with our Conditions of Registration, Conditions of Registration (Short Courses), Conditions of Registration for Apprentices), Conditions of Registration (Microcredentials hosted on the Virtual Learning Environment (VLE)) or Conditions
+These restrictions may impact upon your continued registration with The Open University, in line with our: - Conditions of Registration - Conditions of Registration (Short Courses) - Conditions of Registration for Apprentices - Conditions of Registration (Microcredentials hosted on the Virtual Learning Environment (VLE)) - Conditions of Registration for Degree Holder Entry Programme (DHEP) as appropriate.
+You should contact us if you have any concerns (see Contact us above) - 2.3.3 If you are studying in, or intend to travel to, a country that currently has restrictions on access and requires a VPN, please see the relevant Conditions of Registration for information about your obligations as a student and our obligations to you.